Cryptocoders-wtf/assetstore-contract/docs/README.md

 ![](https://i.imgur.com/Mp9xUwH.jpg)

 [Art Blocks](https://www.artblocks.io/) is a great platform to publish generative arts, but Solidity is not an ideal platform for generative arts (yet).
-As the compromize, they use Javascript to generate arts, store those scripts on chain, but use an HTTP server to store metadata and generated images.
+As the compromize, they use Javascript to generate arts, store those scripts on chain, and use an HTTP server to store metadata and generated images.

 ![](https://i.imgur.com/NxissZu.png)